jenkinsci/ansible-tower-plugin/README.md

 ### Username with password

+To configure username/password authentication:

+1. Open **Manage Jenkins → Credentials**.
+2. Add a **Username with password** credential.
+3. Use a dedicated controller service account with only the required permissions.
+4. Select the new credential in the global Ansible Tower installation.
+5. Use **Test Connection** to validate it.

 When a username/password credential is selected, the plugin attempts authentication in this order:

 1. Create an OAuth token.